Zilvaro/my-digitalz/README.md

 <a name="programs-used"></a>
 ## Frameworks, Libraries and Programs Used

-- Balsamiq was used to create wireframes of the wensite (mobile-first and wide-screen versions).
+- Balsamiq was used to create wireframes of the website (mobile-first and wide-screen versions).

 - Paint.net was used to resize some of the images used.

-- FontAwesome was used to import icons.
+- Font Awesome was used to import icons.

 - Chrome was used to test the source code using HTML5 and responsiveness.

-- Github was used to create the repository and to store the project's code.
+- GitHub was used to create the repository and to store the project's code.

 - Gitpod was used as the Code Editor for the site

 - ColorHex was used to select the color-palette for the website.

-- W3C Markup and Jigsaw validation tools were used to validate the HTML code and CSS style used in the proejct.
+- W3C Markup and Jigsaw validation tools were used to validate the HTML code and CSS style used in the project.

 - Looka was used to generate the DigitalZ logo design